JetBrains/Exposed/documentation-website/Writerside/topics/Table-Definition.md

 override val primaryKey = PrimaryKey(id, name)
 ```

-Each kind of table in Exposed that is inherited from `IdTable` has the `primaryKey` field automatically defined.
+Except for `CompositeIdTable`, each available class in Exposed that inherits from `IdTable` has the `primaryKey` field automatically defined.
 For example, the `IntIdTable` by default has an auto-incrementing integer column, `id`, which is defined as the primary key.

 An `IdTable` that requires a primary key with multiple columns can be defined using `CompositeIdTable`.
-In this case, each column that is a component of the table's `id` column should be identified by `entityId()`:
+In this case, each column that is a component of the table's `id` should be identified by `entityId()`:
 ```kotlin
 object Towns : CompositeIdTable("towns") {
     val areaCode = integer("area_code").autoIncrement().entityId()